7 Tips On How To Capture Perfect Audio For Wedding Videos

 First, it's not only appropriate, it's mandatory.
 Second, it's much easier than you might think.
 When we first started filming weddings years ago, we did what everyone else did.

 We would throw recorders onto the groom and officiant and then cross our fingers that the bride would sound good through one of their microphones.

-In the first clip, it’s apparent that the bride wasn’t wearing a microphone.
-You can hear what she’s saying, but it sounds much less full and crisp compared to the officiant.
+In the first clip, it's apparent that the bride wasn't wearing a microphone.
+You can hear what she's saying, and on it's own, it may not sound all that bad.

 So how do you do this?